-Saving AWS CLI output to a file keeps command results available after terminal scrollback is gone and makes it easier to attach evidence to a ticket, compare repeated checks, or hand structured data to another tool without copying from the screen.
+Saving AWS CLI output to a file keeps API responses, inventory snapshots, and one-off checks available after the terminal session ends.
+A saved file is easier to attach to a ticket, compare across repeated runs, or hand to another tool than copied terminal text.

 Related: How to disable the AWS CLI pager